 Active, Passive, Graphic, Parametric, Fixed and Peaking Eqs

-What are they, what are the differences between them, and how and when to use them
+What are the various types of equaliser designs/topologies what are the differences between them, and how and when to use them.

 In music production we are pretty lucky to have so many tools available to us and in the area of equalisation we are actually spoilt for choice.
 Understanding which equaliser to use for any given task is the first battle in selecting the right equaliser for the task in hand.
 There are so many types of equaliser topologies that it would be impossible to list them all here and offer detailed explanations as to how they work.
 However, I have made sure to include the most common types.